kaby76/Antlr4BuildTasks/Readme.md

 [![Build](https://github.com/kaby76/Antlr4BuildTasks/workflows/.NET/badge.svg)](https://github.com/kaby76/Antlr4BuildTasks/actions?query=workflow%3A.NET)

+### Purpose
+The purpose of Antlr4BuildTasks is to simplify the builds for Antlr4 parser applications.

+***The requirement for Antlr4BuildTasks is simple: require nothing, download everything.***

 ### History
 Building Antlr4 programs is a laborious task.
 To build a program, you must:
 * Install Java.
 You need to use Java version 11 or newer because the